parkcoj/Intro-to-NCBI-Cloud-Computing/index.md

 ![img82](doc_images/img82.jpg)

 5)	Obviously, there are a LOT of variants that overlap in this region.
-However, we’re concerned exclusively about our sequenced region.
-This means that any variants which extends beyond our sequenced region is less likely to be one of relevance for us.
-So rather than just guessing across every red variant, lets look for only ones that exist within our deletion.
+However, our concern is only about our sequenced region of the gene.
+Variants which extend beyond our sequenced region are less likely to be relevant for us.
+So rather than just aimlessly checking every red variant, lets look only for variants that start or stop within our deletion.

 Oh... there’s just one?
+Let's check that one then.

 ![img83](doc_images/img83.jpg)